luistak/rollup-playground/README.md

 # rollup-playground

-This repository it's used to learn, test, and play around with Rollup
+This repository it's used to learn, test, and play around with Rollup and libs